CSCfi/csc-user-guide/docs/computing/quantum-computing/helmi/running-on-helmi.md

 ## Using Helmi on Lumi-web interface

-The [LUMI Web interface](https://docs.lumi-supercomputer.eu/runjobs/webui/) allows users to run jobs on Helmi through a web interface.
+The [LUMI Web interface](https://docs.lumi-supercomputer.eu/runjobs/webui/) allows users to run quantum jobs on Helmi through a web interface.
 Details for logging in to the LUMI web interface can be read through the [LUMI Documentation page](https://docs.lumi-supercomputer.eu/firststeps/loggingin-webui/).

 ### Accessing Helmi